sascholle/sascholle.githib.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
-{style="text-align: justify;"}
+Sabine Scholle is a student at the University of Osnabrück in Germany, where she's works in the Kietzmann Lab on Neuro-AI research.
+Her academic focus is on functional alignment of the brain using generative autoencoders, and computational neuroscience system dynamics.
+She loves the outdoors and a bit of type 2 fun after a full day of type 3 fun working on debugging her code.